A unique course aimed at providing counselling skills to care professionals

 Students are to select two modules from the following.
 Click on the Module title for further details on each.

 If you consider the counselling profession in more detail, it is possible to see how counselling skills can also be useful in many careers.

-Counselors use a range of what are called “micro skills” when they interact with clients and help them to work through and find resolutions to their problems.
-These counselling skills are the specific skills a counselor is trained to use and they include such things as active listening, paraphrasing, summarising, feedback, and confrontational skills.
+Counsellors use a range of what are called “micro skills” when they interact with clients and help them to work through and find resolutions to their problems.
+These counselling skills are the specific skills a counsellor is trained to use and they include such things as active listening, paraphrasing, summarising, feedback, and confrontational skills.

 Some of these skills can be used in other situations to good effect.
 For instance, ‘active listening’ can be used to demonstrate to someone that they are being heard.
 With active listening, the listener pays full attention to what the person is saying with the intention of being able to provide feedback and summarise what they have said.
 As such, it is possible to ensure we are clear about what they have said.

 This is a valuable skill to have in any people profession.
 For example, consider someone working in customer service.
 If a customer visits their store and asks for a certain product, the sales person will quickly endear themselves to the customer if they carefully listen to what the customer requires and they can provide feedback which shows they have understood them.